ABOUT

 We all possess a unique way of behaving and reacting to changes in circumstances and life events that can bring about significant alterations, readjustments, or negative consequences in our regular lives.
 These may include chronic illness, the loss of a loved one or divorce, instances of bullying, abuse or discrimination, the transformative journey of pregnancy and childbirth, or the responsibility of being a parent, caregiver, career advancements, job loss or retirement.

 These life events and changes in circumstances have the potential to impact the brain and body, and may also influence pre-existing mental and physical health conditions.
+For instance, symptoms like anger outbursts, persistent anxiety or low mood, procrastination, chronic pain, or heart palpitations.
 This can manifest as noticeable alterations in cognition/thinking, memory, emotional regulation, behaviours, and physiology.
-For instance, symptoms like fits of rage, deep anxiety, unrelenting low mood, procrastination, pain or palpitations.

-Where the underlying cause might not be immediately apparent or indeed not apparent but certain patterns or pain have been lifelong.
+Where the underlying cause might not be immediately apparent or certain patterns or pain may have been lifelong.
 Conversely, for some individuals, life events may present an opportunity for exploring new horizons for growth, seeking to hone your strengths and thriving on a personal, relational, social and/or professional level.

 About the Founder

-Treesje Verlinden MSc, BSc (Hons), MBPsS FRSA FRSPH
+Treesje Verlinden MSc, BSc (Hons), MBPsS FRSA FRSPH, ANLP

 My Story

-Over the past five years, my academic pursuits and practice have integrated learnings from a King’s College London MSc in the psychology and neuroscience of mental health, completing studies in October 2019.
-All of my work is now anchored in the expanded framework of neuroscience and the neurobiological underpinnings of biopsychosocial models of health and wellbeing.
+Over the past five years, my practice has incorporated insights from an MSc in the psychology and neuroscience of mental health, which I completed in October 2019.
+My work now centres on neuroscience and the neurobiological foundations of biopsychosocial models of health and well-being.

 Education and Memberships